dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Security+ SY0-701/Domain 1.md

 	- Treats identity as the control plane
 	- Control plane (this drives the policy-based decision logic for zero trust)
 		- Adaptive identity
+			- Changes the way that the system asks a user to authenticate based on context of the request
+				- Elements like location, device health, app, any risk associated with the user?
 		- Threat scope reduction
+			- An end goal of ZTNA (Zero Trust Network Architecture)
+			- Which is to decrease risks to the organisation
 		- Policy-driven access control
+			- Controls based on a users identity rather than their systems location
+			- ie Conditional access in MS's Entra ID
 		- Policy administrator
+			- Responsible for communicating the decisions made by the policy engine
+			- Element of the system, not a human person
 		- Policy engine
+			- Decides whether to grant access to a resource to a given subject
+				- ie Entra ID
+		- Policy Administrator + Policy Engine = make up the Policy Decision Point
 	- Data plane (Enforces the decisions defined in the control plane)
 		- Implicit trust zones
+			- Part of traditional security approaches like firewalls, and other devices formed in a perimeter
 		- Subject/System
+			- Subject is a user who is wanting to access a resource
+			- System is a non-human entity, often a device used by the user to access the resource also on a system
 		- Policy Enforcement Point
+			- When a user or system requests access to a resource, the policy enforcement point evaluates it against predefined policies and applies the necessary controls
 	- Verify Identity
 	- Manage Devices
 	- Manage Apps